-My current teaching is all in the research methods area: Research Skills for Economists, Explanations in Economics, Economics Dissertation and PhD training module.
-Previously I have also taught macroeconomics, microeconomics, industrial economics, maths and statistics, environmental economics, operations management, economics for business, economics of culture tourism and sport, sustainable business and business ethics.
+Previously I have taught macroeconomics, microeconomics, industrial economics, maths and statistics, environmental economics, operations management, economics for business, economics of culture tourism and sport, sustainable business and business ethics.

 Forthcoming (2018) Berger, S., Mearman, A. and Guizzo, D. (Eds.)
 What is heterodox economics?
 Conversations with leading economists, Routledge.

 A. Mearman, D. Guizzo Archela and S. Berger (forthcoming) 'Is UK economics teaching changing?
 Evaluating the new subject benchmark statement’, Review of Social Economy, forthcoming.

 Mearman, A., Berger, S. and Guizzo, D. (2018).
 ‘Whither political economy: Evaluating the CORE project as a response to calls for change in economics teaching’, Review of Political Economy, forthcoming.